Tom Lohr is an avid traveler and has driven the entire length of Route 66 twice.

 Tap Into an Endless Source of Wealth

 A rental property can be one of the most lucrative investments you can make.
 Not only does it bring in cash every month, but you still own a piece of property that can be sold (usually for a profit) should you wish to exit the real estate game.
-Currently, Americans rent more now than any time since 1965 (36%).
+Currently, Americans rent more now than at any time since 1965 (36%).
 Many of those renters need affordable housing, which makes owning lower-cost rentals a good place to enter the real estate market.

 The shortage of rentals that Americans can afford can be a cash cow for you.
 While owning expensive rentals can be rewarding, owning several lower-cost rental properties can rake in just as much and often more.
-Not only are self-sufficient folks looking for an affordable rental, there is also a long list of people waiting to get into government-subsidized housing, often called Section 8.
+Not only are self-sufficient folks looking for an affordable rental, but there is also a long list of people waiting to get into government-subsidized housing, often called Section 8.